Lt. Hon. Charles William Hugh Cavendish1

 Consanguinity Index=0.0%

 Colonel Hon.
-Algernon Francis Stanley was born on 8 January 1874.1 He was the son of Sir Frederick Arthur Stanley, 16th Earl of Derby and Lady Constance Villiers.1 He married Lady Mary Cavendish Grosvenor, daughter of Hugh Lupus Grosvenor, 1st Duke of Westminster and Hon.
+Algernon Francis Stanley was born on 8 January 1874.1 He was the son of Frederick Arthur Stanley, 16th Earl of Derby and Lady Constance Villiers.1 He married Lady Mary Cavendish Grosvenor, daughter of Hugh Lupus Grosvenor, 1st Duke of Westminster and Hon.
 Katherine Caroline Cavendish, on 18 April 1918.1 He died on 10 February 1962 at age 88.1

-Colonel Hon.
-Algernon Francis Stanley fought in the Boer War between 1899 and 1900.1 He fought in the First World War, where he was mentioned in despatches.1 He was decorated with the Companion, Distinguished Service Order (D.S.O.) in 1914.1 He gained the rank of Colonel in 1916 in the service of the 2nd Life Guards.1 He held the office of Justice of the Peace (J.P.) for Wiltshire.1 He was Colonel of the 195th Infantry Brigade between 1923 and 1927.1
+He fought in the Boer War between 1899 and 1900.1 He fought in the First World War, where he was mentioned in despatches.1 He was awarded the Distinguished Service Order (D.S.O.) in 1914.1 He gained the rank of Colonel in 1916 in the 2nd Life Guards.1 He held the office of Justice of the Peace (J.P.) for Wiltshire.1 He was Colonel of the 195th Infantry Brigade between 1923 and 1927.1

 Children of Colonel Hon.
 Algernon Francis Stanley and Lady Mary Cavendish Grosvenor